Tongariro National Park: Development

-The first activity in the young Tongariro National Park was the construction of tourist huts at the beginning of the 20th century, but it was not until the opening of the North Island Main Trunk railway line between Auckland and Wellington in 1908 and the building of roads in the 1920s that a significant number of people visited the park.
+The first development in Tongariro National Park was the construction of tourist huts at the beginning of the 20th century, but it was not until the opening of the North Island Main Trunk railway line between Auckland and Wellington in 1908 and the building of roads in the 1920s that a significant number of people visited the park.
 This early tourist development explains the rather uncommon existence of a permanently inhabited village and fully developed ski area within a national park.
 Skiing on the mountains in the park became popular from about 1914, when the Ruapehu Ski Club was established.
 The first ski hut was built on Mt Ruapehu in 1923 at an elevation of 1770 m, and a ski lift was constructed in 1938–1939.
 The second Tongariro National Park Act, in 1922, started some active conservation efforts, and in 1923 a park ranger was appointed.

 The first motor vehicle reached Whakapapa village via the Bruce Road in August 1925, after the previous rough cart track was upgraded by prison labour and a bridge was built over the Whakapapa River.
 This led to an influx of tourists and demands for more accommodation at Whakapapa.
 The hotel Chateau Tongariro at Whakapapa opened in 1929 with 95 bedrooms and associated cheaper lodges for trampers.
 The road was extended beyond Whakapapa Village after World War 2.
 Road access to the park was further improved in the 1960s with the development of roads needed for building the Tongariro Power Scheme.

 World Heritage Site

 In 1990, New Zealand nominated Tongariro National Park as a World Heritage Site.
 World Heritage Sites are places protected under a treaty administered by UNESCO for having cultural, historical, or scientific heritage considered to be of outstanding value to humanity.
 The government's nomination stated that the park was valuable under the 'Natural Property' category for its chain of volcanoes aligned along a tectonic plate boundary, showing Earth's evolutionary history; its ongoing geological processes and associated plant environments; and its outstanding natural phenomena and beauty.
 Mount Ruapehu was said to be the "most active composite volcano in the world", making it ideal for scientific observation.
 Crater Lake on Mount Ruapehu was stated to be unique due to its glacial setting and frequent eruptions, making it a case study of the lahar-producing interaction of magma and lake water.
 The park was listed for its natural features in 1990, and in 1993 it achieved dual heritage status for having both natural values and Māori cultural and spiritual significance.
-This was the first national park in the world to have its spiritual significance recognised as a "cultural landscape", an initiative supported by Tumu Te Heuheu of Ngati Tuwharetoa.
+This was the first national park in the world to have its spiritual significance recognised as a "cultural landscape", an initiative supported by Tumu Te Heuheu of Ngati Tūwharetoa.